MGantz22/Solo-Project-7/README.md

 ## Description/Objectives

-- _When the user runs the application, they should receive a prompt with a welcome message along with the cost for both Bread and Pastry._
+- _When the user runs the application, they should receive a prompt with a welcome message along with the cost for both Bread, Pastry and the sale for today._
 - _A user should be able to specify how many loaves of Bread and how many Pastrys they'd like._
 - _The application will return the total cost of the order._
 - _Gantz offers the following deals:_